 Call to book your Mobile Car Valeting in Rosnaree on 089 4461147

 What you get when booking AutoLuxe mobile car valet in Rosnaree:

-Rossnaree (Irish: Ros na Riogh, meaning “wood of the kings”) (Old Irish Ros na Ríg) is a small village in County Meath, Ireland, on the south bank of the River Boyne, near the Brú na Bóinne complex of neolithic monuments on the north bank.
-It commands a ford that was used by the Williamites at the Battle of the Boyne in 1690.
-The walls of the mill at Rosnaree once contained a Sheela na Gig, although this has now been removed for safe keeping.
+Rossnaree (Irish: Ros na Rí, meaning ‘wood of the kings’; Old Irish Ros na Ríg or Ros na Ríogh) is a small village and townland in County Meath, Ireland, on the south bank of the River Boyne.
+The Brú na Bóinne complex of neolithic monuments is nearby, on the north bank of the Boyne.
+Rossnaree commands a ford that was used by the Williamites at the Battle of the Boyne in 1690.
+The walls of the mill at Rosnaree once contained a Sheela na Gig, although this has been removed for safekeeping and is in private possession.

 The legendary High King of Ireland Cormac mac Airt is reputedly buried at Rossnaree, having refused to be buried at a pagan site across the river after converting to Christianity.
 In the Ulster Cycle tale Cath Ruis na Ríg (“the Battle of Rosnaree”), it is the site of a battle between Conchobar mac Nessa, king of the Ulaid, and his son-in-law Cairpre Nia Fer, king of Tara, during which the Ulaid hero Cú Chulainn kills Cairpre with a spear thrown from a distance, and then decapitates him before his body hits the ground.

 Rossnaree House, a mid-19th century manor house, takes its name from the area in which it is sited.
 It is suggested by Elizabeth Hickey to be the original location of the House of Cletty (Tech Cleitech), where Cormac mac Airt died after choking on a salmon bone and Muirchertach Macc Ercae reputedly died a threefold death.